faiazrahman/Multimodal-Content-Moderation/data/MNLI/README.txt

 Thus, we will only use 'sentence1', 'sentence2', and 'gold_label'.

+The labels (strings) are as follows:
+    neutral
+    entailment
+    contradiction

 For reference, here are the first few lines of `multinli_1.0_train.txt`:

 gold_label      sentence1_binary_parse  sentence2_binary_parse  sentence1_parse sentence2_parse sentence1       sentence2       promptID        pairID  genre   label1  label2  label3  label4  label5